-Whether you're a new or seasoned runner, training for a 5k will always require fuel!
+Whether you're a new or seasoned runner, training for a race will always require fuel!
 Before training runs, you should primarily eat carbohydrate-dense foods.
 Carbohydrates are macronutrients, and when we digest them, they get converted to glucose (blood sugar).
 Glucose feeds our cells and gives us energy for our runs!

-Carbohydrates are found in grains, fruits, milk products, beans, and starchy vegetables like peas, corn and potatoes.
+Carbohydrates are found in grains, fruits, milk products, beans, and starchy vegetables like peas, corn, and potatoes.
 Even though all carbohydrates eventually get converted into glucose in our body, not all carbohydrates act the same way in the body.
-Before your runs, you should aim to eat the types of carbohydrates that are easy and quick to digest.
+Before your runs, you should aim to eat the types of carbohydrates that are easy and quick to digest-like bread, plain bagels, oatmeal, and bananas.

-Some examples of pre-run fuel for a short run (less than 30 minutes) could be...
+Some examples of pre-run fuel for a short run (less than 30 minutes) could be